Yes, the Flyers are rebuilding. But John Tortorella’s team has to be more competitive than this.

 They don't need to rip off a long winning streak.
 They just need to be a smarter, stronger team.
 Fast.

-The gap between the team the Flyers eventually hope to be and the team they are now is growing wider every game.
+The gap between the team the Flyers hope to be and the team they are now is growing wider every game.
 This is a rebuild, still.
-There are going to be ugly losses, such as their one to the Washington Capitals, 4-1, on Tuesday.
+There are going to be ugly losses, such as the one to the Washington Capitals, 4-1, on Tuesday.
 There are going to be long nights, and this was one.
-The atmosphere at the Wells Fargo Center was fit for a casual midafternoon family skate, aside from the occasional and predictable booing as each period ended.
-Six games into this season, the atmosphere was not fit for a team that is supposed to be at least a little interesting, if not good.

-This is a rebuild, still, and rebuilds are usually slogs, and Tuesday was one of those steps when one of the Flyers’ boots stayed stuck in the deep muck.
+This is a rebuild, still, and rebuilds usually are slogs, and Tuesday was one of those steps when one of the Flyers’ boots stayed stuck in the deep muck.
 They allowed the Capitals to score two shorthanded breakaway goals in the first period.
 They cut the lead in half early in the third period, thanks to Travis Sanheim, then gave up another goal 64 seconds later.
 Their collective confidence is at low ebb.

 » READ MORE: Flyers’ offense looks disjointed in 4-1 home loss against the Washington Capitals